Nueva Parli Invitational

 SPEED: I can handle spreading and I like fast debates.
 In all forms of carded debate, I have a very high threshold for abuse on speed theory/K for arguments that were included in a speech doc that was shared with me and the other team.
 I do not really care about clarity if I have a speech doc I can follow along with.
 In general, if I am going to vote on an argument against speed, you need to prove that you asked your opponents to slow down and they did not.
 As hard as it is to establish a brightline for speed, it is impossible to establish a brightline for clarity.
 While I do prefer you not use speed to exclude the other team, I won't drop you for it unless they convince me I should.
-I do not mind if you exclude lay/traditional judges from the round with speed though - judges are paid or have other motivations to be here.
+I do not intervene against you if you exclude lay/traditional judges from the round with speed - they have their own ballots and I can't speak for them.
 I'm unlikely to vote on the idea that one way of speaking is inherently "better" than another, and I actively HATE the argument that debate should be held to IE/speech-style standards of communication.
 I also believe that it doesn't matter whether debate is understandable to laypeople in the audience - your words only need to be understood by the other team.